cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/practice-minute-countdown.md

 *Hint: The lines of numbers should all be produced by your for loop while the first and last lines will appear outside the loop (since they only happen once).*

-*
-			Hint: Think carefully about what the inputs to
-			*
+*Hint: Think carefully about what the inputs to `range` will be!
+The parameter values are allowed to be negative!
+Ask yourself what the sequence of values need to be and what the values you need to pass to `range` are!*

 ##  Requirements